FedEx shooting: Indianapolis suspect identified as 19-year-old Brandon Scott Hole

 "As we pray for the families of all affected, we must work urgently to enact commonsense gun violence prevention laws to save lives & prevent this suffering," the Democratic leader said in a tweet.

-A witness said that he was working inside the building when he heard several gunshots in rapid succession.

-Gov. Eric Holcomb ordered flags to be flown at half-staff until April 20, and he and others decried the shooting, with some noting how frequent such attacks are.
+Gov. Eric Holcomb ordered flags to be flown at half-staff until April 20.

-Chris Bavender, a spokesperson for the FBI’s Indianapolis office, said that they are helping the police with the investigation.

-A man told WTTV that his niece was sitting in the driver's seat of her car when the gunfire erupted, and she was wounded.